Rodrigojorge/cards-api/README.md

     ✔ it should create a deck
     ✔ it should create a deck of 52 cards
-    ✔ it should create a deck of a specific number of cards ✔ it should create a shuffled a deck
-    ✔ it should not open cards from an invalid deck
+    ✔ it should create a deck of a specific number of cards ✔ it should not open cards from an invalid deck
     ✔ it should draw a card
     ✔ it should draw an exact number of cards